QuentinRa/blog.quentinra.dev/cybersecurity/cryptography/algorithms/hashing/cracking/john.md

 <div class="row row-cols-md-2"><div>

-The single crack mode is one of john the ripper modes.
-In this mode, we define rules 🔏 that are applied on the wordlist, to generate a new "enhanced" wordlist. 🔥 For instance, users tend to
+The single crack mode is one of JtR modes.
+In this mode, we define rules 🔏 that are applied to the wordlist, to generate a new "enhanced" wordlist. 🔥 For instance, users tend to

 * 🔤 capitalize the first letter
 * 🔢 add a number at the end
 * 🔣 add a symbol after the number <small>(if required)</small>

-This is the default mode for john.
-It can be explicitely called with
+This is the default mode for JtR.
+It can be explicitly called with

 ```shell!
 $ john myhash --single [...]